Module index_map_type¶

 using an associative, commutative binary operation.

-These are collective procedures that must be called from all process.
+These are collective procedures that must be called from all processes.
 The

 arguments must have the same rank, type, and kind on all processes.

-Currently there are specific procedures for rank-1, 2, and 3 arrays of
+Currently there are specific procedures for rank-1, 2, 3, and 4 arrays.
+For

 There are two forms of the generic scatter_offp_<op> subroutines.
 The